EESSI/docs/docs/getting_access/non_standard.md

 EOF

 ```
-You can see the original blog post on how they used this solution in Deucalion [here](https://www.eessi.io/docs/blog/2024/06/28/espresso-portable-test-run-eurohpc/#running-espresso-on-deucalion-via-eessi-cvmfsexec).
+You can see the original blog post on how this solution was used on the Deucalion EuroHPC system [here](https://www.eessi.io/docs/blog/2024/06/28/espresso-portable-test-run-eurohpc/#running-espresso-on-deucalion-via-eessi-cvmfsexec).

 ## Via `squashfs` +  cvmfs's `shrinkwrap` utility